pivotal/docs-tap/scc/dockerfile-based-builds.hbs.md

 This topic explains how you can use Dockerfile-based builds with Supply Chain Choreographer.

-For any source-based supply chains, when you specify the new `dockerfile` parameter in a workload, the builds switch from using Kpack to using Kaniko.
+For source-based supply chains, when you specify the `dockerfile` parameter in a workload, the builds switch from using Kpack to using Kaniko.
 Source-based supply chains are supply chains that don't take a pre-built image.
 Kaniko is an open-source tool for building container images from a Dockerfile